brayjmendoza/webdev-classifier/README.md

 This is a Flask app that can classify a variety of different things.
 As of now, it can only classify different iris species.
 On the web application, you just have to input feature data and it will return a prediction based on a model.
 If it is incorrect, you can tell the program, so it can retrain when desired.

 ### Classification
 For iris classification, the scikit-learn's iris dataset was used to train base models.
-As of now, there is only a k-Nearest Neighbors classifier.
-However, a decision tree will be added soon.
+As of now, there is a k-Nearest Neighbors classifier, and a decision tree classifier.
+More models can be easily added, and I plan on adding random forests next.

 In the future, I will continue to add additional models to classify the irises.
 I will also add different things to classify, such as digits and births.
 I will primarily be using popular datasets that people encounter when learning about data science and machine learning.